Robert Smallboy: Smallboy Camp or Mountain Cree Camp

 Smallboy became Chief of the Ermineskin Cree Nation in 1959.
 He led a delegation to Ottawa after becoming a chief.
-He used this opportunity to address with the Canadian Government about the problems of his people.
-The issues that he laid out were: a need for more land, unemployment, the breaking down of family units, rampant alcoholism, child neglect was common, and children were performing poorly in school.
-There was great loss of pride, dignity, religion, and social order.
-This left people with little meaning in their lives, his pleas for help fell on deaf ears.
+He used this opportunity to address the problems of his people with the Canadian Government and even with Pope John Paul II in Rome, laying out such issues as a need for more land, unemployment, the breaking down of family units, rampant alcoholism, child neglect, and children were performing poorly in school.
+There was great loss of pride, dignity, religion, and social order, he said.
+This left people with little meaning in their lives.
+However, his pleas for help fell on deaf ears.
 As oil development and modernization engulfed his reserve, Chief Smallboy was saddened by the increasing use of alcohol and drugs, his people's loss of language due to television and their movement away from traditional rituals and medicines.

 As oil revenue increased, people gave up farming.
-While domestic disputes, suicides and traffic deaths increased dramatically Chief Smallboy could only find one solution and that was to take his followers away from this harmful environment and to embrace a more natural way of life.
-Based upon the principles of his Forefathers, he made a decision to abandon the Ermineskin Reserve for the future of his children and grandchildren and for a good, peaceful life for them in a place far from the evil influences of the modern world.
+Meanwhile, domestic disputes, suicides and traffic deaths increased dramatically.
+Chief Smallboy could only find one solution and that was to take his followers away from this harmful environment and to embrace a more natural way of life.
+Based upon the principles of his forefathers, he made a decision to abandon the Ermineskin Reserve for the future of his children and grandchildren and for a good, peaceful life for them in a place far from the what he regarded as the evil influences of the modern world.